Sanquin/SanguinStats---Donor-Deferral-project/README.md

-# SanguinStats
+# SanguinStats Donor Deferral project
-Code for the SanguinStats collaboration
+Code for the SanguinStats collaboration on an alternative donor deferral strategy